cskylab/cskylab/cs-mod/k8s-mod/keycloakx/README.md

 # Keycloak identity and access management <!-- omit in toc -->

-## v22-08-21 <!-- omit in toc -->
+## v22-12-19 <!-- omit in toc -->

-## Helm charts:<!-- omit in toc -->
+## Helm charts: <!-- omit in toc -->

-- codecentric/keycloakx v1.6.0 appVersion 18.0.0 (Note that this chart is the logical successor of the Wildfly based codecentric/keycloak chart.)
+- codecentric/keycloakx v2.1.0 appVersion 20.0.1 (Note that this chart is the logical successor of the Wildfly based codecentric/keycloak chart.)
-- bitnami/postgresql 11.7.1 appVersion 14.5.0
+- bitnami/postgresql 12.1.5 appVersion 14.x

 [Keycloak](https://www.keycloak.org) is a high performance Java-based identity and access management solution.
 It lets developers add an authentication layer to their applications with minimum effort.

   ![ ](./images/keycloak-2021-07-16_10-02-54.png)

-Configuration files are deployed from template Kubernetes Keycloak namespace version 22-08-21.
+Configuration files are deployed from template Kubernetes Keycloak namespace version 22-12-19.

 - [TL;DR](#tldr)
 - [Prerequisites](#prerequisites)